aweich/VIS/README.md

 snakemake --use-conda -n
 ```

-For more detailed instructions, refer to the [online documentation]() and the corresponding [publication]().
+For more detailed instructions, refer to the [online documentation](https://vis-detection-of-vector-insertion-sites.readthedocs.io/en/latest/) and the corresponding [publication (not available yet)]().

 ## Citation and Contribution

-If you are using this pipeline or the search strategy implemented in this pipeline, please cite us using "..." and leave us a star.
+If you are using this pipeline or the search strategy implemented in this pipeline, please cite us and leave a star.

 We encourage contributions to enhance and refine this codebase, whether through providing feedback, improving functionality, or sharing domain-specific expertise.
 If you have suggestions, encounter issues, or require assistance, please feel free to reach out for support or collaboration.